Professional Spanish Translation

 Standardization of Spanish began in the thirteenth century thanks to the efforts of King Alfonso X the Wise, who aimed to collect all human knowledge in the Castilian language.
 In the ambitious endeavor of literacy and the introduction of the vernacular as a language of literature and government that would push Latin out of use, he brought together a team of the most prominent scholars of the time.
 He is remembered for his cultural contributions and the refinement of Castilian, which began to be the language of literature.
 He set up a translation school In Toledo where Arabic and Hebrew texts in a wide range of fields were translated.

 The year 1492 marked not only a turning point in world history and the beginning of Spanish conquests, but also a key moment in the development of the Spanish language.
 With the conquest of Granada, the last Moorish stronghold, the Catholic kings established control of all of Spain by spreading Spanish as a literary language.
-It is also the year of the publication of the first grammar of the Spanish language, by Eli Antoni de Nebriha, which was also the first printed grammar of any European language.
+This was also the year of the publication of the first grammar of the Spanish language, by Eli Antoni de Nebriha, which was also the first printed grammar of any European language.

 Spanish belongs to the Indo-European family and the group of Romance languages, along with Italian, French, Portuguese and Romanian.
 It is the official language in 21 countries, including Spain, Equatorial Guinea and 19 Latin American countries.
 It is also spoken on Easter Island and in the Philippines and in northern Morocco.